CarolinaKra/Carolina_Portfolio/README.md

 * Strong analytical and quantitative background.
 * Originally from Argentina, academically educated in Israel and in the UK.
-* Degrees: Msc Data Science and AI (expected completion 9/22), Bsc.
+* Degrees: MSc Data Science and AI (expected completion 9/22), BSc.
 Biotechnology Engineering.
 *  +9 years experience in chemical industries, mainly within the Renewable Energy sector.
 *  +6 years UK-based professional.
 *  Awards:
     *  Scholarship "Green Campus" for my Bsc Final Project in biodiesel production from waste.
-    *  National Finalist in Mathematical Olimpiads in Argentina.
+    *  National Finalist in Mathematical Olympiads in Argentina.

 # My Projects:
 ## Table of Contents:
-* Project 1: Understading the raw material and production process effects in the product characteristics
+* Project 1: Understanding how the raw material and production process effects in the product characteristics
 * Project 2: Multi-Label Classification of Fashion Articles Images
 * Project 3: Sentiment Analysis on Tourist Accommodation Reviews
 * Project 4: Wine Quality Predictor
-* Project 5: Life Saving Decision Support System
+* Project 5: Life-Saving Decision Support System
 * Project 6: Blockchain Development
 * Project 7: Influence Of Video Conferences

-## Project 1: Understading the raw material and production process effects in the product characteristics.
+## Project 1: Understanding how the raw material and production process effects in the product characteristics.
 ### Solving a real business problem
 * Created a model which was composed of two different models to understand the relationship between the raw materials properties and the production process with the product characteristics.
-* The company was having high defect rates which make her loose money.
+* The company was having high defect rates which make her lose money.
 * With a new rheological analysis method, I demonstrated the link between the intermediate product characteristics with the defect rates in the final product.
 * The result of this analysis method is not a number but a combination of two variables forming a curve (viscosity vs shear rate).
 * Joined data from different sources across the company (suppliers, production, QC lab) and prepared the final dataset.
 * Created a model to link the product characteristic, represented as a curve, with the different input data to understand the main factors that affected the product.
 * The final model was composed of two models
-  * The first was done with the Functional Data Explorer from JMP PRO, which aim is to decompose the curves into eigen-fuctions and eigen values.
+  * The first was done with the Functional Data Explorer from JMP PRO, which aim is to decompose the curves into Eigen-functions and eigenvalues.
 This is similar to Principal Component Analysis but with more advanced functionality.
   * The second model was done as a regression with Partial Least Squares due to the high multi-correlation between the inputs.
-* This model shown that the main contribuitor to the product charcateristic was one of the raw materials, however, it was difficult to pinpoint on a specific property due to the correlation between them.
+* This model showed that the main contributor to the product charateristic was one of the raw materials, however, it was difficult to pinpoint on a specific property due to the correlation between them.
-* A further experiment with different raw material properties was carried out however it didn't led to a significant results.
+* A further experiment with different raw material properties was carried out however it didn't lead to a significant results.
 * This work was selected as one of the 20 projects to be presented in a 5-day internal science conference.
 * In June 2021, I presented this project via videoconferencing to hundreds of scientists and engineers around the world.